 In terms of business, project management is the application of processes, methods, skills and knowledge to achieve project objectives within time and budgetary limits.
-The major indicator of project management specifically, is the allocated timeframe given to delivery on products or services.
+The major indicator of project management specifically, is the allocated timeframe given to the delivery of products or services.

 How ERP systems assist project management

 To achieve the goals of project management, businesses are well-advised to turn to ERP systems to facilitate the process.
-Here’s a look at the various ways ERP systems work into project management.
+Here’s a look at the various ways ERP systems work in project management.